NicoOhler/Notes/Psychology/Body Language Cues/Body Language Cues.md

 	+ try to counteract those if needed
 	+ what is your resting default?
 		+ mouth, eyes, brows, ...
-+ be authentic
-	+ be actually happy/confident on profile pictures, CVs
-	+ faking a smile is easy but ineffective
-		+ others will perceive this negatively
-		+ facial expressions around the eyes will not look natural
-		+ smiling is not essential for charisma
-+ be likeable by
-	+ being  confident
-	+ liking others
-	+ thinking that others like you
-		+ do NOT think they do not like you
-	+ using phrases like
-		+ "I was just thinking about you" (You are important to me)
-		+ "You are always so ..."
-(I perceive you as positive)
-		+ "Last time ..." ( I remember you)

 + success, motivation and happiness is contagious
 	+ surround yourself with "high quality" people
 		+ invest in the 5 people you spend the most time with